proroklab/popgym/docs/source/environment_quickstart.rst

     wrapped_env = PreviousAction(env)

 At the initial timestep, there is no previous action.
 By default, PreviousAction will return a zero action.
-To prevent aliasing for the initial, we can add an indicator to the observation space, indicating whether this is the initial timestep.
+To prevent aliasing the initial action, we can add an indicator to the observation space, indicating whether this is the initial timestep.

 .. code-block:: python